anna-dor-plumsail/documents-docs/source/document-generation/docx/demos.rst

 ------

 This demo demonstrates how to create a table based on an array of objects.
 You can find description of this case in the `tables <tables.html#table>`_ documentation.

+Scroll down to see source data for template in JSON format.

 .. list-table::
     :header-rows: 1